AviatrixSystems/Docs/HowTos/general_glossary.rst

 DPI (Deep Packet Inspection)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A type of network packet filtering in which a firewall examines the content of data packets to search for potential security threats.
-DPI differs from conventional packet filtering in that conventional filtering only examined the header information of each packet, not the contents (like reading the Subject line of an email but not the body).
+DPI differs from conventional packet filtering in that conventional filtering only examines the header information of each packet, not the contents (like reading the Subject line of an email but not the body).

 nDPI is an open-source library for DPI.

 ECMP (Equal Cost Multiple Path)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A networking feature that enables firewalls to use up to four routes to the same destination that have the same cost.
+A networking feature enables firewalls to use up to four routes to the same destination at the exact cost.
 ECMP improves the efficiency and flexibility of a network.

 Edge (in networking)
 ^^^^^^^^^^^^^^^^^^^^^

-The security boundary where a local or private network connects to a third-party network.
+Edge is the security boundary where a local or private network connects to a third-party network.

 Egress
 ^^^^^^^^^^^^^^^^^^^^^